mitanvir05/FlavourFiesta-Server/README.md

 # Live Link
 ## https://flavourfiesta-a3f98.web.app/

-# Flavour Fiesta - Savor Culinary Excellence
+# Flavour Fiesta -Your Tasty Online Restaurant.

 A Flavour Fiesta, a sophisticated online platform, redefines the dining experience for connoisseurs by bringing a rich tapestry of flavors to their fingertips.
 Designed exclusively for a restaurant setting, this website seamlessly blends user-friendly features, secure authentication through Firebase, and efficient data management via MongoDB.
 Explore the culinary journey as an administrator or a patron, ensuring a delightful experience for everyone.